Sunday, December 10, 2023

 That’s a difficult question.
 As with many things, it is likely that “the devil’s in the details.”

 First and foremost, there is the issue of cost.
 It is probably fair to say that there are few in Shorewood who want their property taxes to increase.
-So it is unlikely the community would support such camera systems unless state or federal funds could be obtained to pay for such, or if contracts with providers were available that would make such systems revenue neutral.
+So it is unlikely the community would support such camera systems unless state or federal funds could be obtained to pay for such, or if contracts with providers were available that would make such systems at least revenue neutral.
 Of course, if the implementation of such systems in Shorewood would likely lead to a positive fiscal impact (or better yet, a promise that the revenue would be applied to lowering property taxes), such would likely increase support amongst residents for such systems.

-Clearly, speed cameras are politically unpopular, so unpopular that about 30 states (including Wisconsin) ban them.
+Clearly, speed cameras are politically unpopular, so unpopular that about 30 states ban them (including Wisconsin, at least to the extent such system use radar, as opposed to lidar).
 Studies also indicate, however, that speed cameras have become more popular, where the public believes that their use will cut down on alleged incidents of racial profiling, and minimize police-driver interactions.
+The Village is already using some forms of AESs (an automatic parking enforcement system, and as of January 1, 2024, an “Automatic License Plate Reader (ALPR) and Notification” system).

-As to the “details,” as to redlight cameras, maybe Shorewood residents would only support trying such cameras at only a few intersections (e.g., Capitol & Wilson, and/or Oakland & Edgewood); or would want to ensure the system is calibrated so it would only issue automatic tickets to flagrant redlight runners.
+As to the “details,” as to redlight cameras, maybe Shorewood residents would only support trying such cameras at only a few intersections (e.g., Capitol & Wilson, Capitol & Oakland, and/or Oakland & Edgewood); or would want to ensure the system is calibrated so it would only issue automatic tickets to flagrant redlight runners.
 Police officers have never cited every driver they see who technically violate traffic light rules, so even if Shorewood starts using redlight cameras, it would retain the discretion to calibrate the redlight cameras, so that they only issue automatic tickets to “flagrant” redlight runners (i.e., the type of drivers who pose the highest risk to others, and who are most likely to engender a sense of lawlessness and disorder in the community).

 Conclusion: We Don’t Have to Accept the Status Quo